-Windows 10’s Redstone 5 update, scheduled for release in Fall, 2018, includes a new “Block Suspicious Behaviors” security feature.
+Windows 10’s October 2018 Update includes a new “Block Suspicious Behaviors” security feature.
 This protection is off by default, but you can enable it to protect your PC from a variety of threats.

 What Does “Block Suspicious Behaviors” Do?

 This feature has a pretty vague name.
 However, Microsoft’s documentation clarifies that “Block Suspicious Behaviors” is just a friendly name for the “Windows Defender Exploit Guard attack surface reduction technology.”
 This security feature was introduced in the Fall Creators Update, but was only available in Windows 10 Enterprise.
-In Redstone 5, it’s now available to everyone via an option in Windows Security.
+In the October 2018 Update, it’s now available to everyone via an option in Windows Security.

 When you enable this feature, Windows 10 activates a variety of security rules.
 These rules disable features normally only used by malware, helping protect your PC from attack.

 Here are some of the attack surface reduction rules:

 - Block executable content from email client and webmail